mdhiggins/sickbeard_mp4_automator/README.md

 --------------
 1. Copy the script NZBGetPostProcess.py to NZBGet's script folder. (default location is ~/downloads/scripts/)
 2. In NZBGet's web GUI, go to [Settings] and the newly created {NZBGETPOSTPROCESS} option.
 Fill in the MP4 automator folder path with the full path. (default ~/sickbeard_mp4_automator/) I suggest the full path and requires the trailing backslash "/".
-3. You may change or set your appropriate category names to correspond with the application you wish to send the files to (CouchPotato, Sickbeard, Sonarr) in this same settings area.
+3. You may change or set your appropriate category names to correspond with the application you wish to send the files to (CouchPotato, Sickbeard, Sonarr, Bypass) in this same settings area.
 Make sure these categories match.
+The Bypass category is for those that wish to convert the file without additional post processing.
 4. You may set the `convert` option to enable conversion before the file is passed on to the next step.
 5. Save and reload NZBGet